$51.00

 • It is covered in glass or plexiglass

-All wall hangings by Classic Sports Pictures are individually hand-crafted and are backed with a 100% Money Back Customer Satisfaction Guarantee.
+All wall hangings by Classic Sports Pictures are individually hand-crafted and come with a 100% Money Back Customer Satisfaction Guarantee.

 Comiskey Park History: